the-ditanian-fleet/waitlist/frontend/src/Pages/FC/guides/documentation/guide.md

 ### Multiboxing

-1. Alts should be dropped in favor of a real players, even starter
+1. Alts should be dropped in favor of a real players, even starter.

+_FC's are allowed to invite Elite pilot Bastion alts when starter squad is full to stay competitive VS other communities, dont abuse it though._

 2. The active FC is permitted to take two payouts as a reward

 ### Logi requirements